Austria's Foreign Ministry says it's facing 'serious' cyberattack | DW | 05.01.2020

 Vienna has described the situation as "serious," saying a "state actor" may be behind the attack.
 This came after the Greens gave the go-ahead to form a coalition government with the conservative People's Party.

-The Austrian Foreign Ministry has said it is dealing with a "serious cyberattack," and suggested another country could be to blame.
+The Austrian Foreign Ministry has said it was dealing with a "serious cyberattack," and suggested another country could be to blame.

 "Due to the gravity and nature of the attack, it cannot be excluded that it is a targeted attack by a state actor," it said in a joint statement with the Interior Ministry on Saturday, adding that the computerized offensive was continuing.